|Stereograph of Sir Arthur Conan Doyle(s). Circa 1900|

-Duties.
-Action Item!
-Try to be as specific as possible about what is to be delivered, and the time for delivery.
-When you engage someone to assist you with the writing of a nonfiction work, writer will prepare the book proposal.
-A book proposal a detailed overview of the book’s concept, and contains the author’s credentials and information about how the book can be marketed; and one to three sample chapters.
+When you hire someone to help you write a book for sale to a commercial publisher, they will prepare what is called a book proposal.
+A book proposal a detailed overview of the book’s concept; it contains the author’s credentials; information about how the book can be marketed; and one to three sample chapters.
 The proposal is used to solicit interest from publishers.
 The proposal is usually written with the understanding that substantive work on the actual manuscript will not begin until there is an offer from a publisher.
 This scenario is common with “as told to” books.
-If a book proposal is to precede delivery of a complete manuscript, the contract might read as follows:
+If a book proposal is to precede delivery of a complete manuscript, the contract might read, in part:

-If you are a professional writer working with a celebrity or other public figure, there are additional critical issues to consider.
+If you are hired to write a book for someone, there are additional considerations.
 These issues include access to pertinent documents, access to the subject, and the subject’s good faith effort to secure the writer’s access to interviews with other individuals as may be needed to prepare the proposal or complete the book.
 Determine your role.
-If you are an autobiographer, are you delivering a “warts and all” portrait?
-Or, is your role to put the best face on your subject’s life story, without resorting to blatant deception?
+If you are an autobiographer, are you delivering a “warts and all” portray?
+Or, is your role to put the best face on your subject, without resorting to out-and-out deception?
 Since progress payments are the norm, if the subject is unhappy, unless you've addressed the issue, you may not see any money beyond the last installment payment you received.
 Is that fair?
 It depends on how fair or well (from the terminated party's perspective) the agreement was drafted.

 Deadlines in publishing are critical.
 Make certain the delivery schedule set forth in the publishing agreement is realistic.
 A missed deadline can result in cancellation of a book contract.
 That, in turn, can trigger the authors’ obligation to repay their advance.

-Keep in mind, even those who do not qualify as joint authors for copyright purposes (for example, individuals who made an important – but not copyrightable -- contribution to the finished work) may still share in the profits and control of a work through an appropriate contractual arrangement.
+Even those who do not qualify as a joint author for copyright purposes (for example, individuals who made an important – but not copyrightable -- contribution to the finished work) may still share in the profits and control of a work through an appropriate contractual arrangement.

-Author credit designators include the terms "by Me and You" or "by Me with You" or "as told to Me."
+Common credit designations include the terms "by Me and You" or "by Me with You" or "as told to Me."
 By definition, if the book is ghost written, sole authorship credit for the work will be in the subject’s name only.
 In this case, the writer-for-hire must make peace with the fact the subject will receive sole authorship credit.
 I would argue that ghostwriters receive higher fees and larger advances, because their names don’t appear on the book.
-Remember Ashlee Simpson lip-synching (badly) on SNL?
-While that was considered a deceitful practice, in the world of letters (as opposed to the world of academia) getting extra help from a ghost is not generally frowned upon.
-Unlike James Fry, author of A Little Million Pieces, who misdescriptively called his novel a work of nonfiction, as a general rule, there’s no perceived breach of public trust when a celebrity, expert or politician hires a professional writer to write a book.
-Why?
-Perhaps, the reading public understands that the credited author’s expertise is the engine that drives the work.
+Currently, there’s no perceived breach of public trust when a celebrity, expert or politician hires a professional writer to write a book and fails to give that person cover credit.

-Control & Approval.
 Control of business (e.g., who is responsible for seeking out and approving book deals?) and editorial matters (e.g., who has the authority to approve the final draft of the work or authorize revisions?) critical or key issues.
 In cases where there are more than two authors, unanimity may be required for certain decisions (e.g., approval of the initial publishing contract).
 Other decisions may require a simple majority vote.
 Additionally, the parties may give approval rights over certain decisions (e.g., selection of a literary agent or publishing attorney) to one author, provided that person has superior knowledge and experience in such matters.
-Action Item!
-If one party retains approval rights over the manuscript, the other party should try to impose reasonable limitations, such as a chance to correct the manuscript within (e.g., 30) days after receipt of the other party’s comments.
-One way to avoid disputes over what constitutes a satisfactory manuscript is to reference the approved book proposal.
-A typical provision may look like this:

 Disclaimer: This article discusses general legal issues of interest and is not designed to give any specific legal advice concerning any specific circumstances.
 It is important that professional legal advice be obtained before acting upon any of the advice contained in this article.